Being one of the top-chosen subjects in IIT JAM, Biological Science(BL) & Biotechnology(BT) have advantages and disadvantages.

-IIT JAM Fee for one test paper – 750 for female/reserved category & 1500 for UR category candidates.
+IIT JAM Fee for one test paper - INR 750 for female/reserved category & INR 1500 for UR category candidates.

-IIT JAM Fee for two test papers (BL and BT) – 1050 for female/reserved category & 2100 for UR category candidates.
+IIT JAM Fee for two test papers - INR 1050 for female/reserved category & INR 2100 for UR category candidates.

-Although the subject preference depends on the candidate but I would suggest BT exam should be the first choice of all students interested in the subject of Biology because JAM BL will not help you secure a seat in the IITs.
+Although the subject preference depends on the candidate, I would suggest the IIT JAM Biotechnology exam should be the first choice of all students interested in the subject of Biology because JAM BL will not help you secure a seat in the IITs.

 It can only be used for shortlisting students for conducting interviews at specific research institutes.
 However, BT rank is also sufficient for that.
-In the long run it is of no importance and I will suggest one to focus on his/her BT paper more because it will bring all the benefits that JAM can provide.
-Also, the competition is lesser here compared to BL because people think that BT paper is not their cup of tea.
-However, I can assure you that with dedication and sufficient practice one can easily crack the exam.
+In the long run, it is of no importance, and I will suggest one focus on their BT paper more because it will bring all the benefits that JAM can provide.
+Also, the competition is lesser here than BL because people think that BT paper is not their cup of tea.
+However, I can assure you that one can easily crack the exam with dedication and good practice.

-Q: Considering future job aspects and salary, is Biological science a right choice?
+Q: Considering future job aspects and salary, is Biological science the right choice?

-At least the students selected in the IITs will get to know about the placement opportunities and can prepare accordingly to secure a job from IIT placement drive itself.
-Although, it is not going be a piece of cake, as they have to compete with engineers for the job.
+At least the students selected in the IITs will learn about the placement opportunities and can prepare accordingly to secure a job from the IIT placement drive itself.
+Although, it is not going to be a piece of cake, as they have to compete with engineers for the job.

-However, there are many examples from our senior batches (mainly from IIT Bombay) where M.Sc. students were able to get jobs in Research & Development, Coding and Coaching Institutions.
-Thus, it is the proof that even postgraduates of Biotechnology can secure jobs with packages as high as 12 lpa.
+However, there are many examples from our senior batches (mainly from IIT Bombay) where MSc students could get jobs in Research & Development, Coding, and Coaching Institutions.
+Thus, it is proof that even postgraduates of Biotechnology can secure employment with packages as high as 12 LPA.

-If a student wants to pursue an academic career then he can do it from anywhere.
-However, getting an IITian tag will add to his/her benefit in the long run and will make one stand out in the crowd.
-The rest of the process is same for any postgraduate student who wants to pursue higher studies in India.
+If a student wants to pursue an academic career, he can do it from anywhere.
+However, getting an IITian tag will add to their benefit in the long run and will make one stand out in the crowd.
+The rest of the process is the same for any postgraduate student who wants to pursue higher studies in India.

 Q: As none of the IIT offer courses for BL students, what are the good options left?

 There is no separate course for biological sciences at IITs.
-Through CCMN, a potential candidate can study M. Sc in Life Sciences at NIT Rourkela or M. Sc in Food Technology at IIEST using his/her BL rank.
+Through CCMN, a potential candidate can study MSc in Life Sciences at NIT Rourkela or MSc in Food Technology at IIEST using their BL rank.

-However, there is a good news also for biological science candidates.
-If they want they can pursue the Integrated M.Sc-PhD course offered by IIT Kharagpur and IACS.
-It is becoming quite popular nowadays and the degree will be offered by IIT KGP.
-Apart from that, IIT KGP also provides courses in Medical Microbiology, Nuclear Medicine and Radiation Technology.
+However, there is good news also for biological science candidates.
+If they want, they can pursue the Integrated MSc-PhD course offered by IIT Kharagpur and IACS.
+It is becoming quite popular nowadays, and IIT KGP will provide the degree.
+Apart from that, IIT KGP also provides courses in Medical Microbiology, Nuclear Medicine, and Radiation Technology.

-One can use the JAM BL rank to qualify for the interview round of IISERs and IISC (the main reason why people give BL paper).
-Students are scared of the BT paper because of the Physics and Maths questions that are asked in it, but if one wants to study at an IIT, he should earn it.
+One can use the JAM BL rank to qualify for the interview round of IISERs and IISC (the main reason people give BL paper).
+Students are scared of the BT paper because of the Physics and Maths questions in it, but if one wants to study at an IIT, he should earn it.
 So, fear is not an option.

 Q: Would you like to share some other exams for Biology students to get into IITs or other premier institutes?

-Many prestigious institutions like RCB, TIFR, TCIS, NCBS etc. use the JGEEBILS rank.
-The JNU CEEB rank is used by 34 different institutes in the country.
+Many prestigious institutions like RCB, TIFR, TCIS, NCBS, etc., use the JGEEBILS rank.
+The JNU CEEB rank is used by more than 50 different institutes in the country.

-Apart from these, one can give the CUCET, SPPU & Hyderabad University entrance exams.
+One can also give the CUCET, SPPU & Hyderabad University entrance exams.
 One can apply for NIV, MKU, Centre of Human Genetics, DU, etc, and these are only some of the names that I have mentioned here.
-There are many such institutes and depending upon one's interest, he/she should very carefully explore all the options available and take the best decision that will shape their academic career.
+There are many such institutes and depending upon one's interest, he/she should very carefully explore all the options available and make the best decision that will shape their academic career.